Welcome Guest

 Employee Assistance Programs

-An employee assistance program (EAP) supports trainess with work-related problems as well as personal problems that may impact on their performance, health and mental wellbeing.
+An employee assistance program (EAP) supports members with work-related problems as well as personal problems that may impact on their performance, health and mental wellbeing.
 An EAP offers funded confidential counselling for trainees and their family members as well as consultative support for preceptors and supervisors.

 EAP Assist supports employees wellbeing with confidential phone counselling throughout Australia and overseas.
 One of the most important aspects of effective counselling is for it to be delivered as quickly and efficiently as possible.